 Katie DeSalvo is a Chicago native and DePaul University alumni.
 She has choreographed extensively with St. Patrick’s High School since 2009, from Wizard of Oz to Tarzan.
 She traveled across Europe touring with the On Broadway Dancers in 2016 and danced with her ballroom student for Arthur Murray’s international competition in Barcelona in 2017.
 Currently, she performs contemporary repertoire with the non-profit Reveries in Motion and socially dances tango with the 312 Movement in Chicago.

 Josh Fletcher came to Chicago from Indiana in 2016.
 He was Director of Dance at River City Dance Connection and Artistic Director for Vision Dance Company.
-He currently is a company member with Matter Dance Company in Chicago.
-Josh choreographs routines for studios, performance groups, and high school and college dance teams all over the country.
+He danced for Dancefx Concert Dance Company in Athens, Georgia and is currently a company member and company manager for Matter Dance Company in Chicago.
+Josh choreographs routines for studios, performance groups, and high school and college dance teams all over the country and is the owner of JFDA Choreography.
 For more information visit: http://joshualeefletcher.wix.com/jfda

-Aaron Renteria is a company member at Joffrey Ballet where he has danced in ballets such as Krzysztof Pastor’s Romeo & Juliet; Christopher Wheeldon’s Fool’s Paradise and The Nutcracker; and Yuri Possokhov’s Bells.
-Prior to joining Joffrey Ballet Aaron studied under Lola de Ávila and Patrick Armand at the San Francisco Ballet School.
-Later, he became a member of the San Francisco Ballet (SFB) company.
+Aaron Renteria is a company member at Joffrey Ballet where he has danced in ballets such as Jerome Robbin’s Interplay and Glass Pieces; George Balanchine’s The Four Temperaments; Christopher Wheeldon’s Fool’s Paradise and The Nutcracker; Andrew McNicol’s Yonder Blue; Alexander Ekman’s A Midsummer Night’s Dream; Justin Peck’s Year of the Rabbit and The Times Are Racing; Nicholas Blanc’s Beyond the Shore; Annabel Lopez Ochoa’s Mammatus; and Yuri Possokhov’s Anna Karenina and Bells.
+Prior to joining Joffrey Ballet in 2016, Aaron studied under Lola de Ávila, Jean-Yves Esquerre, and Patrick Armand at the San Francisco Ballet School.
+Later, he became an apprentice and was promoted to the Corps de Ballet in San Francisco Ballet (SFB).